mati-1/mati-1/README.md

 <br />

 **🎯 Goals for 2023**
-- [x] Find a new job with an amazing Frontend stack
+✅ Find a new job with an amazing Frontend stack
 - [ ] Learn Fastify framework at a good level
 - [ ] Write first fullstack app, with next.js, fastify, prisma, postgresql